These cakey cookies originate from North-Eastern France and have a typical lemon aroma.

 - Pour in the milk while stirring.

 - Add the almost cold butter, fold with a spatula.

 - Preheat oven at 240°C. Grease the madeleine pan with some butter and fill each mold with the batter until it is full.
 Contrary to some recipes, it is safe to fully fill the shells since madeleines cook quickly.

 - Lower heat to 200°C and slide madeleine pan in the middle of the oven.

 - Bake for 12 to 14 minutes or until golden brown.

 - Leave to cool until luke warm.
 Use a fork or pastry pins to take the madeleines out of the pan.

-Tools used: Madeleine pan, baking pins, spatula, whisk, scale.
+Tools used: Madeleine pan, baking pins, bowl, spatula, whisk, scale.